Beate Meinl-Reisinger: Early life and career

-Beate Reisinger was born on 25 April 1978, in Vienna, to physician parents whom she described as part of the “civic Greens”.
-She completed her secondary education at Gymnasium Wasagasse in 1996, before pursuing higher studies at the University of Vienna, where she graduated in law in 2002.
+Beate Reisinger was born on 25 April 1978, in Vienna, to physician parents whom she described as part of the "civic Greens".
+She completed her secondary education at Gymnasium Wasagasse in 1996, before pursuing higher studies at the University of Vienna, where she graduated with a Magister Juris in 2002.
 In 2003, she earned a master's degree in European Studies from the Danube University Krems.

 In 2004, she began a trainee program for EU academics at the Austrian Economic Chamber in Brussels.
 The following year, she served as a parliamentary assistant to Austrian People's Party (ÖVP) politician Othmar Karas, a Member of the European Parliament, from 2005 to 2006.

 In 2007, Beate briefly held the position of deputy managing director of the "Women in Business" department at the Austrian Economic Chamber, before transitioning to roles of an advisor at both the Federal Ministry of Labour and Economics and the Federal Ministry of Economics, Family and Youth, advising State Secretary Christine Marek (ÖVP) until 2009.
 In 2009, she returned to the Austrian Economic Chamber, where she served as an advisor until 2010.